mackbjon/server-boilerplates/README.md

 #### 3. Make initial git commit and create Heroku app

-<sub> You will need to be in the folder where you initialized git repo e.g. my-simple-app/express/ </sub>
+<sub> You will need to be in the folder where you created a new git repo e.g., _my-simple-app/express/_ </sub>

 ```
 git add .